clausand82-dev/world-spil/README.md

 - Introduced a more informativ hover to buildings, addons and research (located right lower corner)
 - Animal system has been rework and renamed to be a units system
 - Flowchart (research and overview) is now on one page - not done yet
+- Link to research now go to and mark the research

 4.0
 - moving all code to react code instead